andreh7/torchio/README.md

 # TorchIO

-A python library for reading serialized torch objects from python.
+A python library for reading and writing serialized torch objects from python.